-The NEA accountability framework also includes the following elements:
+The NEA performance reporting framework also specifies the provision of:

-streamlined and consistent reports on national progress, including an annual national report on the outcomes of schooling in Australia¹ and the biennial COAG report Overcoming Indigenous Disadvantage: Key Indicators
+• streamlined and consistent reports on national progress, including an annual national report on the outcomes of schooling in Australia ¹ , covering the Melbourne Declaration and the Measurement Framework for Schooling in Australia and the biennial COAG report Overcoming Indigenous Disadvantage: Key Indicators

 The Australian Curriculum, Assessment and Reporting Authority

-Ministers have assigned to the Australian Curriculum, Assessment and Reporting Authority (ACARA) the implementation of the majority of national strategies and actions for accountability and transparency identified in the Four-year plan 2009–2012.
-These include:
+The Australian Curriculum, Assessment and Reporting Authority (ACARA) is responsible for implementing the majority of national strategies for accountability and transparency, agreed by education ministers under the Melbourne Declaration.

-In terms of data collection and reporting², the functions of ACARA as provided in Section 6 of the Australian Curriculum, Assessment and Reporting Authority Act (2008), are to:
+In terms of data collection and reporting the functions of ACARA ²

 publish information relating to school education, including information relating to comparative school performance.